JetBrains/kotlin-web-site/docs/topics/apple-framework.md

 ### Xcode for iOS targets

 First, you need to include the compiled framework in the Xcode project.
-To do this, add the framework to the `Frameworks, Libraries, and Embedded Contentn` section of the `General` tab of the *target* configuration page.
+To do this, add the framework to the `Frameworks, Libraries, and Embedded Content` section of the `General` tab of the *target* configuration page.

 The second step is to then include the framework path into the `Framework Search Paths` section